SRP’s Sustainable Portfolio set a goal for the company to meet 20% of its retail energy requirements through sustainable resources by 2020.

 It was developed using eight principles that continue to guide the acquisition of resources and implementation of programs.
 One of the primary motivations for establishing sustainable energy goals is to manage emissions through sustainable means at the lowest cost to our customers.

-- Paid $205 million since May of 2008 in energy efficiency incentives to customers, resulting in more than 15 million megawatt-hours saved
+- Paid $230 million since May of 2008 in energy efficiency incentives to customers, resulting in nearly 3.2 million megawatt-hours saved

 Performance of energy efficiency

 Over the past 10 years, SRP has offered a variety of energy efficiency programs to help our customers manage their energy use and costs.
 Our goal is to offer options for customers while aiding in the management of SRP’s resources.
-Energy efficiency plays a key role in accomplishing this mission by cost-effectively meeting SRP’s current goals while contributing to long-term emission intensity reductions.
-Currently, energy efficiency makes up 9.90%, or over half, of the annual Sustainable Portfolio target.
+Energy efficiency plays a key role in accomplishing this mission by cost-effectively meeting SRP’s current goals while contributing to our long-term sustainability goals.
+Currently, energy efficiency makes up 10.66%, or over half, of the annual Sustainable Portfolio target.

 When comparing SRP’s portfolio performance under the ACC’s Energy Efficiency Resource Standard (EERS), SRP exceeds the Arizona target.

 SRP will evaluate and implement all supply-side and demand-side measures that either offset or do not emit greenhouse gases or that reduce the use of conventional natural gas, oil, gasoline and coal.
 Sustainable resources include electric generation from renewable energy sources, certified Renewable Energy Credits, customer-owned renewable resources, conservation, behavioral programs, energy efficiency and pricing measures.
 Sustainable resources do not include conventional natural gas or nuclear resources.